×

 Here, you purchase a license to use the warehouse management software.
 This software is "owned" by you (although the rights are often limited).

-But the important point is this: this WMS software is installed directly on your servers, in your premises.
+But the important point is this: this WMS software is installed directly on your servers, on your premises.

-It is up to your company to purchase, configure, and maintain the necessary hardware infrastructure (servers) .
-It is up to your internal IT team to ensure system maintenance, updates, backups, and security.
+It is your company's responsibility to purchase, configure, and maintain the necessary hardware infrastructure (servers).
+Your internal IT team is responsible for system maintenance, updates, backups, and security.

 The control is total, but so is the load.